This

 I thought so.
 Fade out.

-off like a scared rabbit, plowing into the swamp in his haste to get
+him.
+Once again he runs off like a scared rabbit, plowing into the swamp

-away.
-Joyce calls after him and gives chase.
-However, it is not long
+in his haste to get away.
+Joyce calls after him and finally gives chase.

-before she is hopelessly lost in the swamp, the darkness and pouring
+However, it is not long before she is hopelessly lost in the swamp,

-rain making the situation even worse.
-Still calling Paul’s name,
+the darkness and pouring rain making the situation even worse.
+Still

-she has a couple of close encounters with some gators and a snake before
+calling Paul’s name, she has a couple of close encounters with

-hook-handed creep arrives just in time to save her from a moccasin and
+even worse – Manon.
+The hook-handed creep arrives just in time

-then escorts her back to his cabin.
+to save her from a moccasin and then escorts her back to his cabin.

-At his cabin, Manon offers her a drink to help Joyce warm up.
+his cabin, Manon offers her a drink to help Joyce warm up.
 When she

 asks him why he has brought her to his cabin, he mutters something about